spine-tools/SpineOpt.jl/docs/src/advanced_concepts/temporal_framework.md

   * Possibility of a rolling optimization window
   * Support for commonly used methods such as representative days

-Part of the temporal flexibility in Spine is due to the fact that these options mentioned above can be taken differently across different components of the model, which can be very useful when different markets are coupled in a single model.
+Part of the temporal flexibility in Spine is due to the fact that these options mentioned above can be implemented differently across different components of the model, which can be very useful when different markets are coupled in a single model.
 The resolution and horizon of the gas market can for example be taken differently than that of the electricity market.
 This documentation aims to give the reader insight in how these aspects are defined, and which objects are used for this.

 We start by introducing the relevant objects with their parameters, and the relevant relationship classes for the temporal structure.
 Afterwards, we will discuss how this setting creates flexibility and will present some of the practical approaches to create a variety of temporal structures.